vapor/docs/docs/fluent/relations.md

     @Parent(key: "tag_id")
     var tag: Tag

+    @OptionalField(key: "comments")
+    var comments: String?

+    @OptionalEnum(key: "status")
+    var status: PlanetTagStatus?

     init() { }

-    init(id: UUID? = nil, planet: Planet, tag: Tag) throws {
+    init(id: UUID? = nil, planet: Planet, tag: Tag, comments: String?, status: PlanetTagStatus?) throws {
         self.id = id
         self.$planet.id = try planet.requireID()
         self.$tag.id = try tag.requireID()
+        self.comments = comments
+        self.status = status
     }
 }
 ```

-Pivots are normal models that contain two `@Parent` relations.
-One for each of the models to be related.
-Additional properties can be stored on the pivot if desired.
+Any model which includes at least two `@Parent` relations, one for each model to be related, can be used as a pivot.
+The model may contain additional properties, such as its ID, and may even contain other `@Parent` relations.

 Adding a [unique](schema.md#unique) constraint to the pivot model can help prevent redundant entries.
 See [schema](schema.md) for more information.